How do people get diseases caused by chickens? Read and learn what precautionary measures to take!

 This bacterium does not cause any illnesses on the avian carrier, but it has harmful effects on humans.
-It can be contracted by coming into contact with chickens and their immediate environment.
+Just like the effects of a virus, this germ can be contracted by coming into contact with chickens and their immediate environment.

 The Salmonella germs can attach to anything that the chickens touch.
-In turn, the germs cling on to people that get close.
+In turn, the germs cling on to people that get close (just like what parasites do to the body).
 These people are likely to become infected if they place their hands close to their mouths.

 2. Urinary Tract Infection

-As if humans weren’t already susceptible to urinary tract infection or UTI, chickens have to get into the picture too.
+As if humans weren’t already susceptible to urinary tract infection or UTI, animals like birds, turkeys, and chickens have to get into the picture too.
 It has been found out that a bacterium found in the chickens’ intestines can be transmitted to humans.

-Just like the Salmonella, E. faecalis is thought to be transmitted to humans by way of their feces.
+Just like the Salmonella, E. faecalis is thought to be transmitted to humans by way of the bird or chicken feces.
 The bacterium would then spread in the surroundings, even into the water.

 And any human that comes into contact directly with the poultry or with the dirt would become a likely victim.
-If no proper preventative steps are taking, a person carrying the bacteria on their hands could handle food that would then become contaminated, and from which the next unwary victim could develop UTI.
+If no proper preventative steps are taken, a person carrying the bacteria on their hands could handle food that would then become contaminated, and from which the next unwary victim could develop UTI.

-Histoplasomosis is a disease caused by Histoplasma capsulatum.
+Histoplasmosis is a disease caused by Histoplasma capsulatum.
 This fungus usually affects the lungs, but symptoms can also occur in other parts of the body.

 This specific fungus comes also from the droppings of chicken.
-They populate in the air as spores, and enter the human body through the respiratory system.
+They populate the air as spores and enter the human body through the respiratory system.